Roger Taylor (Queen drummer): Early life

-Roger Meddows Taylor was born on 26 July 1949 at West Norfolk and Lynn Hospital in King's Lynn, Norfolk.
+Taylor was born on 26 July 1949 at West Norfolk and Lynn Hospital in King's Lynn, Norfolk.
 The new maternity ward was opened by Princess Elizabeth, the future queen Elizabeth II.
 During her visit she was introduced to 16 new mothers including Winifred Taylor, his mother.
 Taylor first lived at 87 High Street in King's Lynn and later moved to Beulah Street in the town.
 Taylor's first school was Rosebery Avenue school.
 Taylor moved to Truro, Cornwall, in south west England, with his mother Winifred, father Michael and younger sister Clare.
 When he was seven years old, he and some friends formed his first band, the Bubblingover Boys, in which he played the ukulele.
-He briefly attended Truro Cathedral School; at the age of 13, he joined Truro School as a day boy.
+He attended Bosvigo School and Truro Cathedral School; at the age of 13, he joined Truro School as a day boy.

 At the age of 15, Taylor became a member of Johnny Quale and the Reactions, a semi-professional rock band made up mainly of boys from Truro School.
 Taylor had originally learned guitar, but became a drummer when he realised he had a more natural aptitude for it.
 Taylor taught himself to tune his drums, inspired by Keith Moon of the Who because of the "great drum sounds" on the early Who records.
 Another key influence on Taylor was Mitch Mitchell of the Jimi Hendrix Experience, who Taylor stated was his early role model.

 In 1967, Taylor went to London to study dentistry at the London Hospital Medical College, but he became bored with it and switched to biology, obtaining a Bachelor of Science degree at East London Polytechnic.